 BUILDING THE BELOVED COMMUNITY

 Established in 2017, Building the Beloved Community (BBC) is a ministry focused on issues of justice and reconciliation.
 In 2017 we hosted an opioid awareness forum and narcan training; we also read Just Mercy and discussed issues around racial disparities in the criminal justice system.
 In 2018, we read Evicted and partnered with our local chapter of the United Way to study issues of affordable housing.
-Plans for 2019 are currently in the works.
+On Saturday, December 7, the group is leading a trip to the Smithsonian’s National Museum of African American History & Culture.
+Click here to register.

 Begun in 2017, our free Community Festival is an opportunity to share joy and love with our surrounding neighbors.
 Along with games, food, dancing, and a bounce house, representatives from the sheriff’s office, fire department, mobile library join us.
 Click here for photos from the 2018 party.
 This year’s Fall Festival will take place Saturday, October 19, 12:00 p.m.-4:00 p.m.